garethgeorge/backrest/docs/src/docs/api.md

 ```
 The request will block until the operation has completed.
 A 200 response means the backup completed successfully, if the request times out the operation will continue in the background.

-The backup API can also be used to trigger backups plans sequentially.
+The backup API can also be used to trigger backup plans sequentially.
 This hook will start the next backup plan immediately after this plan finishes (or fails):

 **Event:** `CONDITION_SNAPSHOT_END`
 **Error Behavior:** `ON_ERROR_IGNORE`